willake/vreactable/README.md

 ## Start Tracking

+Set the websocket IP to the same as your Chataigne server.
+If it is running in the same device as the tracker.
+The ip should be `ws://localhost:${your_port}`.
+If it is 8090 then the ip would be `ws://localhost:8090`.
 By clicking the `Start Tracking` button on VReactable software, the tracking will start and send data to Resonite.

 > For the status section of the tracker. `Is camera calibrated` indicates that whether the tool found a file named `calib.npz` inisde `resources/calibration`.
 As for `Is camera ready`, it check whether the selected camera index is available.
 Camera index is the index of connected camera.
 If you have more than 1 camera connected, remeber to select the right index.
 Also make sure that the camera is not used by another software.